Nancypatel1103/ComplianceClient/AP simulation /AP-Simulation.md

 The process of simulating an Access Point's (AP) behavior in a network environment is known as an AP simulation.
 Without the requirement for actual hardware, it simulates the functions and behaviors of a physical access point (AP), enabling testing and validation of network topologies, applications, and deployments.

 ## Why do we need an AP simulation
 There are multiple reasons why an AP simulation is necessary:

 **Testing**: It lowers the possibility of mistakes or disruptions by enabling testing of network configurations and applications in a controlled environment prior to deployment.
 **Validation**: Network configurations can be tested under a variety of scenarios for scalability, performance, and security without affecting the live environment.
 **Cost-Effectiveness**: By removing the need to buy actual hardware, simulating APs reduces expenses related to acquisition, upkeep, and space needs.
-**Convenience**: Users can simply recreate complex network scenarios and modify parameters with simulations' flexibility and convenience.
+**Convenience**: Users can simply recreate complex network scenarios and modify parameters with the simulations' flexibility and convenience.

 ## How to setup AP simulation
 1. First install the **Device**.
 After installing the device, it has to be registered manually.